 With the value of Bitcoin soaring exponentially in recent times, more and more people are choosing to invest in cryptocurrencies with the hope of making a fortune.

 Bitcoin scams have evolved together with the evolution of the cryptocurrency’s infrastructure and investor base.
 Essentially, this means that fraudsters use more sophisticated methods to convince investors to fall for their devious schemes.
-If you are new to cryptocurrencies and BTC, here are some of the scams you should watch out for.
+If you are new to cryptocurrencies and BTC, here are some scams you should watch out for.

 Fifteen Well Known Bitcoin Scams To Look Out For